-Tanya was intrigued by the glass trap door at the foot of the bed.
-She peered down into the crystal clear water.
+Tanya was intrigued by a glass trap door at the foot of the bed.
+She peered down into the crystal clear water longingly.
 Their host showed them how to open it, and pointed to the snorkeling gear, then led them out to the exquisitely tiled outdoor shower.

 “Where’s your room, Richard?”

 He shrugged his shoulders.

 “Not funny,” she snapped.

 She’d huffed her way to the concierge only to be disappointed.

 “Sorry madam, the resort has no rooms available.”